For an in-depth understanding of what we believe, check out the Westminster Confession of Faith here!

 We are committed to the historic Reformed faith as expressed in the Westminster Confession of Faith and the Larger and Shorter Catechisms.
-We believe the disease of sin is worse than we think, and therefore we need a cure better than we think.
-Only God could accomplish reaching, renewing, and redeeming broken sinners like us.
+We believe the disease of sin is worse than we think and we need a cure better than we think.
+Thankfully, God has accomplished reaching, renewing, and redeeming broken sinners like us.

 The gospel of Jesus Christ is the redemptive power of God for unleashing heaven upon fallen humanity.
 The gospel is good news about what Jesus has done, not good advice about what we do.
 In the gospel message Jesus graciously reveals himself (shows up) bringing a finished comprehensive redemption or salvation with Him – justification, sanctification, and glorification.
 When Jesus shows-up in the gospel message, the Holy Spirit produces faith, life, worship, life-change, community, and ministry instantaneously (or on the spot) in its hearers.
 The gospel alone unleashes the redeeming life and power of God that creates, grows, and one day finally brings the church home to the purpose and fulfillment of her existence – to perfectly enjoy God and God’s people in God’s place forever.

 The Authority of Scripture

 We hold to the absolute authority and sufficiency of the Scriptures of the Old and New Testaments as the inspired, inerrant Word of God, the only infallible rule of faith and practice, which centers on the Word of God become flesh - Jesus Christ.